Invention Title:

 Smart overview of the Invention

-Antigen binding proteins designed to target the Human Immunodeficiency Virus (HIV) envelope protein show promise in the treatment and prevention of HIV infection.
-These proteins specifically bind to two critical regions on the HIV envelope glycoprotein 120 (gp120): the V3 loop region and the CD4 binding site.
-This dual binding capability could enhance their effectiveness against the virus.
+The patent application describes antigen binding proteins specifically designed to target the Human Immunodeficiency Virus (HIV) envelope protein.
+These proteins are engineered to bind to two distinct epitopes on the HIV envelope glycoprotein 120 (gp120): the V3 loop region and the CD4 binding site.
+Their primary application lies in the treatment and prevention of HIV infection, offering a novel approach that could potentially overcome existing challenges associated with current HIV therapies.